 Sponsors Who Currently Live Outside the United States

-Sponsors do not necessarily have to be currently living in the United States in order to establish that the United States is where they are domiciled.
+Sponsors do not necessarily have to be currently living in the United States to establish that the United States is where they are domiciled.
 If the sponsor is not currently living in the United States (e.g. due to employment) the domicile requirement must be proven through the submission of evidence that establishes:

 - The sponsor intends to establish in good faith his or her domicile in the United States no later than the date of the intending immigrant’s admission to the United States;